 Your self-discipline will dramatically improve if you think of the end goal and align your identity with the person who has achieved that goal.

 For example, if you want to improve your physical fitness, consider the actions of the physically fit.
-Reframe your identity and describe yourself as the type of person who cooks healthy food and enjoys physical activity.
+Reframe your identity and describe yourself as a person who cooks healthy food and enjoys physical activity.

 If you want to have a successful business, examine the traits of successful businesspeople.
 Adopt some of those traits as you describe your identity.
 Perhaps you’ve read that the most successful people are early risers.
 You, too, can shift your self-perception by becoming an early riser.
 Identify as the type of person who wakes early to work on their business every day.